This chapter covers

 - Configuring client applications

-- How to send messages using Kafka
+- Sending messages using Kafka

-- Typical challenges faced by producer applications.
+- Typical challenges faced by producer applications